sirkamar/AROLib/README.md

 80.
 ```

-All classes that implement the StreamType template interface are required to define the writeObject and readObject member functions.
-It is recommended that these be made protected or private.
-Additionally, all StreamType classes must provide a no-argument constructor.
-If a class doesn’t wish for a no-argument constructor to be made available to clients, then it may declare it as protected or private, but it must then, of necessity, declare io::StreamType<T> as a friend, where T is the class name.
+All classes that implement the `Streamable` template interface are required to define the `writeObject` and `readObject` member functions.
+It is recommended that these be made **protected** or **private**.
+Additionally, all `Streamable` classes must provide a no-argument constructor.
+If a class doesn’t wish for a no-argument constructor to be made available to clients, then it may declare it as protected or private, but it must then, of necessity, declare `io::Streamable<T>` as a friend, where `T` is the class name.

-To provide object streaming version control, StreamType classes may provide a getObjectVersion member function that returns a version number value as a long.
-If the member function is not provided the Streaming API assumes a default object version of 1L.
-When deserializing (i.e. reading) an object from a stream, if the class’ object version is different from the one in the stream, an IOException is thrown indicating a StreamType object version mismatch.
+To provide object streaming version control, `Streamable` classes may provide a `getObjectVersion` member function that returns a version number value as a `long`.
+If a `getObjectVersion` member function is not provided the Streaming API assumes a default object version of `1L`.
+When deserializing (i.e. reading) an object from a stream, if the class’ object version is different from the one in the stream, an `IOException` is thrown indicating a `Streamable` object version mismatch.

-The StreamType interface is a template (i.e. generic) and, when implemented by a class, it operates as a tag that registers that class type with the Streaming API.
+The `Streamable` interface is a template (i.e. generic) and, when implemented by a class, it operates as a tag that registers that class type with the Streaming API.
 As such a class that implements the interface does not automatically pass on its streaming capabilities to derived classes.
-A derived class that wants to be streamable must also implement the StreamType interface for its class type and override both the readObject and writeObject member functions.
-The overridden member functions should either call its base class’ readObject and writeObject member functions as either the first line code in both or the last line of code in both.
+A derived class that wants to be streamable must also implement the `Streamable` interface for its class type and override both the `readObject` and `writeObject` member functions.
+The overridden member functions should either call its base class’ `readObject` and `writeObject` member functions as either the first line of code in both or the last line of code in both.
 Mixing the order of writing data to and reading data from a stream is a logic error and will most likely lead to data corruption and/or undefined behaviour.